ic-alloy/ic-alloy-toolkit/README.md

 ## Setup

-There are three main ways to set up the project:
+There are two main ways to set up and run the project:

 ### 1. Using a VS Code Dev Container